-There are special rules that apply if you exercise the rights or options.
-For more information, or if you acquire rights or options under an employee share scheme, see the Guide to capital gains tax 2015.
+Special rules apply if you exercise the rights or options.
+For more information, or if you acquire rights or options under an employee share scheme, see the Guide to capital gains tax 2016.

 Stapled securities

 Stapled securities are created when two or more different securities are legally bound together so that they cannot be sold separately.
 Many different types of securities can be stapled together, for example, many property trusts have their units stapled to the shares of companies with which they are closely associated.